javria/Expert-System/README.md

 # Citation
 Amin, Javeria, Muhammad Almas Anjum, Senka Krivic, and Muhammad Irfan Sharif.
 "Segmentation and classification of lymphoblastic leukaemia using quantum neural network."
 Expert Systems (2022): e13225.

+# Please note that the complete implementation code and a screen recording are also provided for better understanding and clarity.
+You can use them to reproduce the results

 # When using this code to reproduce the results, please cite this paper in your work